✽ About

 Finding Inspiration in Nature

-Nature, especially flowers, has always been more than just a source of inspiration for me.
-They hold a remarkable ability to bring meaning into my life.
+Nature, especially flowers, has always meant more to me than just inspiration.
+They have a quiet way of bringing clarity and meaning into my everyday life.

 Chapter 2